Linda has worked several businesses on her own. Some have been successful, and she has learned a lot while enjoying making new friends.

 Do you enjoy being in the kitchen and experimenting with new foods and recipes or is baking your thing?
 Or maybe you love to do both.
 I love to do both and at one time I made homemade candies from my kitchen.
 I made some extra money but I also put several extra pounds on, because, well, I love candy.
 Years later people are still asking me if I will make candy for holidays.

 Baking can become a good business for you to start right from home.
 But do your research on this one.
 Do you need a food license and is it legal to do this from home?
 Different states and cities have different laws, so it is always best to check out all legal aspects of this venture.
 Once you know what is legal, you can move ahead with planning your bakery from home and start advertising.
 Your friends and family already know that you are a great cook and baker so have them spread the word and start taking pie, cookie and cake orders.
 You might consider taking a cake decorating course which would be quite helpful.
 Be sure to take pictures and create a portfolio of your work so people can see what nice wedding cakes you are capable of making.
+And be sure to show those pictures of your finished baked goods online.

 If you love cooking and creating new recipes you might think about the catering business.
 People are always looking for good food to be served at weddings, birthday parties and other social events.
 Catering is your chance to be creative.